weldr/bdcs/README.md

 build an mddb and produces an image with that program.
 Dockerfile then runs that image and produces the mddb.

-The Dockerfile depends on a base image, named weld/fedora:24, which needs have been previously built.
-If it is not available it can be built from the welder-deployment repository by running `make weld-f24`.
+The Dockerfile depends on a base image, named weld/fedora:25, which needs have been previously built.
+If it is not available it can be built from the welder-deployment repository by running `make weld-f25`.

-The Makefile lays out the exact steps and can be used to simplify all this - just run "make importer mddb".
+The Makefile lays out the exact steps and can be used to simplify all this - just run `make importer mddb`.
 If make is unavailable, just copy the steps out of there and run them manually.

 You will first need a volume to store the mddb in and a volume containing all